sdatkinson/neural-amp-modeler/docs/source/tutorials/command-line.rst

         "delay": 0
     }

-.. note:: If you're provideding your own audio files, then you need to provide
+.. note:: If you're providing your own audio files, then you need to provide
     the latency (in samples) between the input and output file.
 A positive number of samples means that the output lags the input by the provided number of samples; a negative value means that the output `precedes` the